Internet: Service tiers

 Packet routing across the Internet involves several tiers of Internet service providers.

 Internet service providers (ISPs) establish worldwide connectivity between individual networks at various levels of scope.
 At the top of the routing hierarchy are the tier 1 networks, large telecommunication companies that exchange traffic directly with each other via very high speed fiber-optic cables and governed by peering agreements.
 Tier 2 and lower-level networks buy Internet transit from other providers to reach at least some parties on the global Internet, though they may also engage in peering.
 End-users who only access the Internet when needed to perform a function or obtain information, represent the bottom of the routing hierarchy.

 An ISP may use a single upstream provider for connectivity, or implement multihoming to achieve redundancy and load balancing.
 Internet exchange points are major traffic exchanges with physical connections to multiple ISPs.
 Large organizations, such as academic institutions, large enterprises, and governments, may perform the same function as ISPs, engaging in peering and purchasing transit on behalf of their internal networks.
 Research networks tend to interconnect with large subnetworks such as GEANT, GLORIAD, Internet2, and the UK's national research and education network, JANET.

 Access

 Common methods of Internet access by users include broadband over coaxial cable, fiber optics or copper wires, Wi-Fi, satellite, and cellular telephone technology.
 Grassroots efforts have led to wireless community networks.
 Commercial Wi-Fi services that cover large areas are available in many cities, such as New York, London, Vienna, Toronto, San Francisco, Philadelphia, Chicago and Pittsburgh.

 Data centers

 Most servers that provide internet services are today hosted in data centers, and content is often accessed through high-performance content delivery networks.

-Colocation centers often host private peering connections between their customers, internet transit providers, cloud providers, meet-me rooms for connecting customers together, Internet exchange points, and landing points and terminal equipment for fiber optic submarine communication cables, connecting the internet.
+Colocation centers often host private peering connections between their customers, internet transit providers, internet service providers, cloud providers, meet-me rooms for connecting customers together, Internet exchange points, and landing points and terminal equipment for fiber optic submarine communication cables, connecting the internet.